CamDavidsonPilon/lifelines/docs/Survival Regression.rst

                   .pipe(add_covariate_to_timeline, cv3, duration_col="time", id_col="id", event_col="event")

-If you dataset is of the second type, that is, event-based, your dataset may look something like the following, where values in the matrix denote times since the subject's birth, and ``None`` or  ``NaN`` represent the event not happening (subjects can be excluded if the event never occurred as well) :
+If your dataset is of the second type, that is, event-based, your dataset may look something like the following, where values in the matrix denote times since the subject's birth, and ``None`` or  ``NaN`` represent the event not happening (subjects can be excluded if the event never occurred as well) :

 .. code-block:: python